Journal of Aerospace Engineering

 optimal control, parafoils, predictive control, trajectory optimization

 Slegers, Nathan and Yakimenko, O A., "Terminal Guidance of Autonomous Parafoils in High Wind-to-Airspeed Ratios" (2011).
-Faculty Publications - Department of Mechanical and Civil Engineering.
+Faculty Publications - Biomedical, Mechanical, and Civil Engineering.
 12.